 - 4 ciabatta bread slices, toasted

 1) Drizzle one Suive pan with olive oil and add pancetta, spreading the pancetta out in an even layer.
-Place the pan in the top right zone of your Suvie and broil for 7 minutes or until crisp.
-Do not fill reservoir before broiling.
+Place the pan into your Suvie and broil for 7 minutes or until crisp.

 2) Remove the pan from your Suvie and place in a medium bowl.
 Add garlic, onion, peppers, tomatoes, vinegar, and beans to the bowl and stir to combine.

 3) Divide mixture between two Suvie pans and place the pans into the top two zones of your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 4) After the cook, remove the pans from your Suvie.
 Divide the contents between 2 bowls and sprinkle with feta and basil.
 Serve with toasted ciabatta slices.